jifalops/simple_autocomplete_formfield/README.md

-# SimpleAutocompleteFormField
+# EfficientAutocompleteFormField

-This is a fork of the package, because the maintainer is no longer working on it.
+This is a fork of this package (SimpleAutocompleteFormField)[https://github.com/jifalops/simple_autocomplete_formfield], because the maintainer is no longer working on it.

 I mainly upgraded this package to the latest flutter release, 3.0.
 I also have made sure to use flutter_lints to make the package more efficient.